 Overview: What is breast cancer

 The female breast consists of glandular, fatty and connective tissue.
 The glandular tissue is composed of various glandular lobes in which breast milk is formed, which then passes through the milk ducts to the nipple.
 In addition, blood and lymph vessels run through the breast tissue.
 Hormonal influences due to the menstrual cycle, pregnancy and breastfeeding, and menopause constantly change the tissue of the breast.
 Breast cancer develops when cells begin to multiply uncontrollably.
 Most often, malignant tumors develop in the glandular portion of the breast.
 Lobular breast carcinoma arises in the glandular lobes, while ductal arises in the milk ducts.
-Furthermore, experts distinguish between invasive and non-invasive breast carcinoma:
+Experts also differentiate between invasive and non-invasive breast cancer:

 Breast cancer: causes and risk factors

 There are risk factors for breast cancer that you can influence to some degree with your lifestyle and others that you have no control over.
-Risk factors for breast cancer may include:
+Risk factors for breast cancer can include

 Breast cancer and BRCA-1 and BRCA-2 genes